metmuseum-medialab/colorthetemple/README.md

 ## Setup MadMapper for projection mapping

 Install and run [MadMapper](http://madmapper.com), after connecting to an external projector.
+If you are not familiar with this software, you may want to look over the [Basic Introduction](http://www.madmapper.com/basic-introduction/) guide first.

 Open up MadMapper, which will be used to deform the projection.
 In order to calibrate the projection as described below, the openFrameworks SpacebrewController application (detailed above) must be running, and should be set so that some content is visible in the window.
 This can be done via web controller.